-While Camp&Trek continues to allow young people the chance to explore and enjoy the Great Outdoors, often for the very first time, we also aim to open their eyes to new opportunities and allow them to not only discover strengths and skills they did not know they had, but to return to their own communities more confident and self-aware.
+While Camp&Trek continues to allow young people the chance to explore and enjoy the Great Outdoors, often for the very first time, we also aim to enable them to not only discover strengths and skills they did not know they had, but to return to their own communities more confident and self-aware

 Our 2022 programme is now well underway with every one of the 70 or so places we provided quickly snapped up.

 This year our four night residentials, spread through July and August, are based in the magical surroundings of Glencoe with activities organised by Hebridean Pursuits Outdoor Learning while other young people will be spending quality time at Abernethy Barcaple.
 There they can enjoy its secluded setting in the rolling hills of Dumfries and Galloway near Castle Douglas and Kirkcudbright.
 Both venues provide wonderful opportunities for all those taking part.